 - .1 Confine work and operations by Contract Documents.
 Do not unreasonably encumber premises with products and materials. - .2 Do not load or permit to load any part of Work with a weight or force that will endanger the Work.

 1.5 CONSTRUCTION PARKING

-- .1 Parking will be permitted on site provided it does not disrupt public access to the park. - .2 Provide and maintain adequate access to project site.
+- .1 There is no on site parking for this project. - .2 Provide and maintain adequate access to project site.

 1.6 OFFICES